Floorp-Projects/Floorp/toolkit/components/extensions/types/README.md

  5) Don't re-use local variables unnecessarily with different types.
     * (general good practice, local variables are "free")

+ 6) Use `export` on individual classes instead of grouping into "namespaces".
+    * (idiomatic/ergonomic/modern JS, grouping was a leftover from JSMs)

 ### @ts-ignore recommendations

 *Don't* use `@ts-ignore` for class fields and function or method signatures.